sakuraie/DL-Basic-Framework/README.md

 For this project, we need Pytorch and its series packages.
 I recommand to use PyCharm or Jupyter Notebook to better our operation.

-First use split_dataset.py to access the divided data set, and then start using train_lenet.py for training and testing
+First use split_dataset.py to access the divided data set, and then use train_lenet.py to start training and testing

 Hope this is the beginning of your interest, and good luck!